6 Less-Crowded Hot Springs in Colorado

 Durango Hot Springs, hot springs in Colorado

 The resort has seen a major overhaul in the last few years.
-The historic property, which dates back to the late 1800s, used to be Trimble Hot Springs.
+The historic property, dating back to the late 1800s, was once Trimble Hot Springs.
 Under new ownership, the Durango Hot Springs reopened in 2020 with $14 million in some much-needed upgrades.

 Durango hot springs, ofuro tub

-Private soak in one the Ofuro tubs at Durango Hot Springs.
-Photo by Jessica Hughes.
+Private soak in one of the Ofuro tubs at Durango Hot Springs.

-Today the resort now has 32 hot springs mineral pools, two cold plunge pools, a resort-style swimming pool, 5 private cedar tubs, and a full-service day spa.
+Today, the resort has 32 hot-spring mineral pools, two cold-plunge pools, a resort-style swimming pool, 5 private cedar tubs, and a full-service day spa.
 And if you really want to treat yourself, be sure to book their private Japanese-style Cedar Ofuro Tubs.
-Designed for a single guest or couples, these soaking tubs are much smaller than the other hot springs mineral pools.
+Designed for a single guest or a couple, these soaking tubs are much smaller than the other hot spring mineral pools.
 You control the water’s temperature, add Epsom salt to enhance your soak, and get some of the best views of nearby mountains.
 You must book in advance and are available for one-hour bookings.

 When traveling along HWY 550, be sure to pull over to view the Pinkerton Hot Springs in Durango.
-What you’ll see is a man-made rock pile that was built to create a safe space for the hot springs to emit its water.
-The rock pile is quite colorful due to the mineral-rich waters that pour over the pile.
+What you’ll see is a man-made rock pile built to create a safe space for the hot springs to release their water.
+The rock pile is quite colorful due to mineral-rich waters pouring over it.
 This makes it hard to miss on the side of the road!
-Be careful when viewing, the water is steamy 95°F and 105°F.
+Be careful when viewing, the water is steamy, 95°F and 105°F.

 Pagosa Springs, hot springs in Colorado